 Her pursuit of a medical degree is primarily what qualifies Helen as an extraordinary woman.
-When she began her practice in the Fairplain area of Girard Township she was one of seven women in the county who were doctors.
+When she began her practice in the Fairplain area of Girard Township she was one of seven women in the county who were medically trained doctors.
 Some were later listed who had no training other than hands-on experience.

 After a few years Helen and Welcome opened an office in Fairview Borough.
 They bought two buildings, both on the west side of North Avonia Road.
 One now houses the Tom Testi Law Office (and a music store on the second floor) and the other now houses the Wagner Giblin Insurance building.
-They operated the smaller building as their drug store, making and selling their own homeopathic medicines.
+They operated the smaller building as their drug store, making and selling their own medicines.
 The larger brick building had once been the home of the Pettit family and that became their home.
 They traveled about in a Phaeton carriage with Welcome at the reins.
 The step-stone in front of the house was for Helen to use to step into the carriage.

 Helen was tall, large-boned and grew stout with age.
 Welcome was short with bandy-legs.
 Side-by-side they presented an interesting image, but together they handled many of the medical needs of the community.
 His patients were men and older boys, hers were women and younger children.
 Patients referred to the couple as "Dr. Weeks and the Mrs. Dr. Weeks."
 They made house calls and also saw patients on the first floor of their home.